srpablino/FP-PSP-SERVER/RUN.md

 This will generate the initial database, and from this point any DB related changes will be through [Liquibase](Liquibase.md).

+Liquibase runs automatically during server startup and update the DB (if needed).

 ### Step 2, compile the application

 From the fp-psp-server directory, run: